Solo-Hawk/Sol-Wars-RTS/README.md

 1. BOID - A game on Steam with a nice and simple RTS design
 2. My Game Development module - At College I did a Game Dev Module which I used to make a simple game, from that I thought of expanding upon it further

+Some basic information is covered in this readme but you can find more detail in my wiki (WIP)

 ## The Idea